zoogeny/zoogeny/books/story-self/15-Appendix-1-Pharaohs-Procession-draft.md

 The Pharaoh stands up tall from his throne.
 He begins the procession by walking forward with his back straight, his head high, and his eyes facing straight ahead.
 His pace is slow, rhythmic, and methodical.

 The Pharaoh steps down the first step of the dais upon which his throne sits.
 He passes his councilors and they bow low before him.
 They are dressed in their finest clothes.
-His Chief Councilor bows because he admires the well run civilization that prospers under the Pharaoh's leadership.
+His Chief Councilor bows because he is proud of the well run civilization that prospers under the Pharaoh's leadership.

 The Pharaoh steps down the second step of the dais and the councilors follow behind him.
 He passes his priests and they bow low before him.
 They are dressed in their finest robes.
 His High Priest bows because he loves the Pharaoh and because he held him as an infant when he blessed the Pharaoh's birth.

 The Pharaoh steps down the third step of the dais and the priests follow behind him.
 He passes his generals and they bow low before him.
 They are dressed in their finest uniforms.
 His General of Armies bows because he respects the powerful military commanded by the Pharaoh.

 The Pharaoh steps down the fourth step of the dais to the ground and the generals follow behind him.
 The procession continues along a long hall towards a large open door.
 The hall is lined with the Pharaoh's personal guard and they bow low before him.
-His Captain of the Guard bows because he is pleased with the administration of justice the Pharaoh exercises over his lands.
+His Captain of the Guard bows because he is thankful for the wise administration of justice the Pharaoh exercises over his lands.

 The Pharaoh steps through the door into the bright sunlight of a hot summer midday.
 In the courtyard of his palace before him sits a litter with four men kneeling beside and awaiting his arrival.